aredn/documentation/arednServicesGuide/chat_programs.rst

 - `Latest Lua version of Meshchat at the new package maintainer's repository <https://github.com/hickey/meshchat/releases>`_

-- `Older Lua version of Meshchat for AREDN ≥3.22.6.0 (no longer maintained) <https://github.com/kn6plv/meshchat>`_
+- `Older Lua version of Meshchat (no longer maintained) <https://github.com/kn6plv/meshchat>`_

-- Original Perl version of Meshchat for AREDN ≤3.22.1.0 or for running Meshchat on a Raspbian or Debian computer (no longer maintained)
+- Original Perl version for running Meshchat on a Raspbian or Debian computer (no longer maintained)

 .. image:: _images/meshchat.png
    :alt: MeshChat Web Interface